 The 1964 Civil Rights Act, Congress passed and President Johnson signed was legislation that outlawed segregation in schools, public places, and employment.
 Johnson signed the bill and then allegedly put down his pen and said, "We have lost the South for a generation."

-The promise of liberty remained unfulfilled for decades, and, despite significant progress, many would argue that for most dependents of American Slavery it still is unfulfilled in the 21st century.
+The promise of liberty has remained unfulfilled for decades, and, despite significant progress, many would argue that for most descendants of American Slavery it still is unfulfilled in the 21st century.

 The African American Desk Reference